RikMeloen123/swmgmail/README.md

 ### Running the Mail Client

 The mail client requires the mail server's IP address as an argument:
+Be sure to comment out the terminal version or the gui version according to which version of the client you want to run.

 ```bash
 python mail_client.py <server_IP>